devicetree-org/devicetree-specification/source/flattened-format.rst

 ``off_dt_struct``
-    This field shall contain the offset in bytes of the structure block (see :ref:`sect-fdt-structure-block`) from the beginning of the header.
+    This field shall contain the offset in bytes of the structure block (see section :ref:`sect-fdt-structure-block`) from the beginning of the header.

 ``off_dt_strings``
-    This field shall contain the offset in bytes of the strings block (see :ref:`sect-fdt-strings-block`) from the beginning of the header.
+    This field shall contain the offset in bytes of the strings block (see section :ref:`sect-fdt-strings-block`) from the beginning of the header.

 ``off_mem_rsvmap``
-    This field shall contain the offset in bytes of the memory reservation block (see :ref:`sect-fdt-memory-reservation-block`)
+    This field shall contain the offset in bytes of the memory reservation block (see section :ref:`sect-fdt-memory-reservation-block`)
     from the beginning of the header.

 ``version``
-    This field shall contain the version of the device tree data structure.
+    This field shall contain the version of the devicetree data structure.
 The version is 17 if using the structure as defined in this document.
-An |spec| boot program may provide the device tree of a later version, in which case this field shall contain the version number defined in whichever later document gives the details of that version.
+An |spec| boot program may provide the devicetree of a later version, in which case this field shall contain the version number defined in whichever later document gives the details of that version.

 ``last_comp_version``
-    This field shall contain the lowest version of the device tree data structure with which the version used is backwards compatible.
+    This field shall contain the lowest version of the devicetree data structure with which the version used is backwards compatible.
 So, for the structure as defined in this document (version 17), this field shall contain 16 because version 17 is backwards compatible with version 16, but not earlier versions.
-As per section :ref:`sect-fdt-versioning`, a |spec| boot program should provide a device tree in a format which is backwards compatible with version 16, and thus this field shall always contain 16.
+As per section :ref:`sect-fdt-versioning`, a |spec| boot program should provide a devicetree in a format which is backwards compatible with version 16, and thus this field shall always contain 16.

 ``boot_cpuid_phys``
     This field shall contain the physical ID of the system’s boot CPU.
-    It shall be identical to the physical ID given in the ``reg`` property of that CPU node within the device tree.
+    It shall be identical to the physical ID given in the ``reg`` property of that CPU node within the devicetree.

 ``size_dt_strings``
-    This field shall contain the length in bytes of the strings block section of the device tree blob.
+    This field shall contain the length in bytes of the strings block section of the devicetree blob.

 ``size_dt_struct``
-    This field shall contain the length in bytes of the structure block section of the device tree blob.
+    This field shall contain the length in bytes of the structure block section of the devicetree blob.

 ..
 FIXME: Add reserved memory node